Sheryl Sandberg: Facebook / Meta Platforms

 In late 2007, Mark Zuckerberg, co-founder and chief executive of Facebook, met Sandberg at a Christmas party held by Dan Rosensweig.
 Zuckerberg had no formal search for a chief operating officer, but thought of Sandberg as "a perfect fit" for this role.
 In March 2008, Facebook announced the hiring of Sandberg for the role of COO and her leaving Google.

 After joining the company, Sandberg quickly began trying to figure out how to make Facebook profitable.
 Before she joined, the company was "primarily interested in building a really cool site; profits, they assumed, would follow."
 By late spring, Facebook's leadership had agreed to rely on advertising, "with the ads discreetly presented"; by 2010, Facebook became profitable.
 According to Facebook, (as of 2012) she oversaw the firm's business operations including sales, marketing, business development, human resources, public policy and communications.

 In 2012, she became the eighth member of Facebook's board of directors.

-In April 2014, it was reported that Sandberg had sold over half of her shares in Facebook since the company went public.
-At the time of Facebook's IPO, she held approximately 41 million shares in the company; after several rounds of sales she is left with around 17.2 million shares, amounting to a stake of 0.5 per cent in the company, worth about $1 billion.
+In April 2014, it was reported that Sandberg had sold more than half of her shares in Facebook since the company went public.
+At the time of Facebook's IPO, she held approximately 41 million shares in the company; by 2019, after several rounds of sales, she owned 17.2 million shares, 0.5 per cent of the company, worth about $1 billion; by 2024, she owned 0.64 million.

 The New York Times published a report in 2018 detailing Sandberg's role in handling Facebook's public relations after revelations of Russian interference in the 2016 United States elections and its Cambridge Analytica data scandal.
 According to The Wall Street Journal, during a meeting, Zuckerberg blamed Sandberg personally for the outcome of the scandal, and that Sandberg "confided in friends that the exchange rattled her, and she wondered if she should be worried about her job."

 On November 29, 2018, The New York Times reported that Sandberg had personally asked Facebook's communications staff to conduct research into George Soros's finances days after Soros publicly criticized tech companies, including Facebook, at the World Economic Forum.
 In a statement, Facebook said the research into Soros "was already underway when Sheryl [Sandberg] sent an email asking if Mr. Soros had shorted Facebook's stock."

 On June 1, 2022, Sandberg announced she would be leaving Meta as COO in the fall of 2022 but would remain on the board of directors.
 Stating a reason for stepping down, Sandberg stated "it is time for me to write the next chapter of my life."
 In January 2024, she announced that she would be stepping down from the board in May and not running for re-election.

 In January 2025, vice chancellor of the Delaware Chancery Court J. Travis Laster imposed sanctions on Sandberg for deleting emails from her personal account related to the Cambridge Analytica privacy scandal.
 These emails were relevant to the 2018 shareholder lawsuit, and deleting them violated a litigation hold.